aracloud/terraform-f5xc-smsv2-azure/README.md

 - CE single NIC Host in **Azure** connected to F5 SaaS platform
 - Virtual Server in **F5 Saas** with WAF profile

-This repository is for demo or PoC purposes only!
+This repository is for demo or PoC show cases only!

 The deployment will create a random id which is used for several objects for naming convention.